Raful7/expenses-app/README.md

 Project purpose: This project is actually a weekly transaction tracker.
 Project functions:
-1) present two transaction card in a list.
+1) present two transaction card in a list!